(This post may contain affiliate links. Please read our disclosure policy for more information.)

 7. Disk Lights

-We have two favorite brands when it comes to lighting for our camping trips.
-MPOWERED is one, and the other is Nite Ize.
-They both easily each earned two spots on our list for favorite tent and campsite lighting ideas.
+We have two favorite brands for lighting for our camping trips.
+MPOWERD is one, and the other is Nite Ize.
+They quickly easily earned two spots on our list for favorite tent and campsite lighting ideas.

 - USB rechargeable